jasujm/hrefs/docs/quickstart.rst

 ``pydantic`` type annotations and want metaclass magic to take care of most of the heavy lifting, :class:`hrefs.BaseReferrableModel` is the best starting point.

-Unfortunately, the model class cannot stay agnostic to the way your web framework resolves URLs, so you'll likely need to add at least one more layer of base classes to abstract away those details.
-The implementation of :class:`hrefs.starlette.ReferrableModel` should provide a reasonable starting point.
+See :ref:`custom_web_framework_api` for the API that new web framework integrations need to implement.